 Area directors, who are also the charity’s trustees, are elected for a four-year term from thirteen geographic regions.
 The policy of the Society is implemented by the chief executive and staff at the Society’s offices at Stoneleigh Park, central England.

 While sales are either organised by the Society centrally or by the clubs regionally, all are conducted under a standard set of conditions, under the auspices of the Society and conducted by Society approved auctioneers.

 The Society’s rules are and conditions of sale are available on the following links.

 The British Texel Sheep Society offers a number of services to both the pedigree breeder and the commercial farmer.
-These include maintaining the Texel breed flock book, organising pedigree sales and sales catalogues, funding and organising breed research and development projects and producing a wide range of Society publications.
+These include maintaining the Texel breed flock book, genetic improvement services, organising pedigree sales and sales catalogues, funding and organising breed research and development projects and producing a wide range of Society publications.

 The Society and its regional Club’s also organise a range of social activities, including events at major agricultural shows across the UK.
 From 2018 onwards the Society will also be the coordinator for performance recording for the Texel breed and will begin to implement genomic breeding values for recording members.

 The Society’s publications, including the annual Journal, Bulletins and annual Primestock magazine can be found on the Society’s Issuu channel.
 Details of advertising opportunities available in these publications are available here.

 The Society’s terms and conditions for our Genetic Improvement Services are available here